SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 25 July, 2026 at 23:49:49
+# Last Refreshed - 26 July, 2026 at 23:49:54
-The Latest Activity was a Ride -
+The Latest Activity was a VirtualRide -

-<b>⛅ Saturday Morning Ride</b>
+<b>☁️ Zwift - Sunday</b>

-which happened on 25 July, 2026 at 06:17:27
+which happened on 26 July, 2026 at 11:03:24

-Which is 0 years, 0 months, 0 days, 17 hours and 32 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 12 hours and 46 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/19454559478
+You can see it here https://www.strava.com/activities/19471217998

 ## Number of Rides
 How many rides have I done each year?